 I joined SUTD’s faculty of Humanities, Arts, and Social Sciences (HASS) in 2016, after receiving my PhD in English literature from Harvard.
-My work has been published or is forthcoming in Modern Philology, SEL Studies in English Literature, Shakespeare Quarterly, Milton Studies, Multicultural Shakespeare, and Parergon.
+My work has been published or is forthcoming in Modern Philology, SEL Studies in English Literature, Shakespeare Quarterly, Milton Studies, Multicultural Shakespeare, Notes and Queries, and Parergon.

-My first book The Reformation of Desire: Poetry, Prayer, and Devotional Performance from Shakespeare to Milton is forthcoming from Oxford University Press in late 2022.
-My first book explores how changing views of religious worship practices in the aftermath of the English Reformation shaped the way Shakespeare and his contemporary writers conceptualized intimacy and erotic desire in their poetry.
+I am the author of Devotional Experience and Erotic Knowledge in the Literary Culture of the English Reformation (Oxford University Press, 2023).
+In it, I explore how changing views of religious worship practices in the aftermath of the English Reformation shaped the way Shakespeare and his contemporary writers conceptualized intimacy and erotic desire in their poetry.

 I have recently completed a second book project on cosmopolitan identity and the English Reformation, which explores the ways post-Reformed English and European society contended with new models for social and political inclusion—ones that were no longer tethered to national or religious identity.
 My recent scholarly interest centers on early modern European travel accounts about East Asia, which chronicle journeys to places such as China, Java, Bali, Bantam, Chiang Mai, and Myanmar.

-I received a PhD in English language and literature from Harvard.
-I have a B.A in classical studies and English literature from the University of Chicago, and a M.St. in early modern British literature from Oxford.
 I have a B.A in classical studies and English literature from the University of Chicago, and a M.St. in early modern British literature from Oxford.

 Before coming to SUTD, I spent a year away from academia and worked as director of communication and development at a nonprofit focused on high impact giving targeting global poverty initiatives.